Sarnath Express: Traction

-Both trains are hauled by a Kanpur Loco Shed or Itarsi Loco Shed-based WAP-7 electric locomotive from Chhapra to Durg and vice versa.
+Both trains are hauled by a Lallaguda Loco Shed or Bhilai Loco Shed-based WAP-7 electric locomotive from Chhapra to Durg and vice versa.

 Rakes

 The service has one First A/C (HA1), two Second A/C (2A), eight Third A/C (3A) and 05 Sleeper Class (LS) of Couchette car type in addition to five General Class (UR/GS) of Corridor coach type and two Seating–Luggage rakes (SLR).
 During 16 March 2017, it was announced by North Eastern Railway zone that an additional Third A/C coach will be added to the existing for a period of three months from 19 March 2017 – 19 June 2017 for both up and down services.
 (Note: The coach composition is subject to change.)